reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 `Type` of a value.

-For example, the code below erroneously returns a `Bool` when the type annotation states that the function should return an `UInt`.
+For example, the code below erroneously returns a `Bool` when the type annotation states that the function should return a `UInt`.

 ```reach
 export const f =